Vanaid/rsschool-cv/cv.md

 **Email: vinogradova.diana@gmail.com**

-I always was interested in Web Development.
-After moving to USA I realized that its a perfect monent to start learning web development.
+I always was interested in Web Development and learnt a basic HTML back in 2011 when I opened my first online-store in Russia.
+After moving to USA I realized that its a perfect moment to start learning web development.
 I try to study by myself every day and code little by little.
 I get really excited while creating websites and want to become really good at this.
 English level - Upper Intermediate.